-The participants of the event gathered signatures under a petition addressed to Metinvest holding magnat Rinat Achmetov, Parliament of Ukraine, Ministry of Regional Development, State Inspectorate and the Ministry of the Environment.
+The participants of the event gathered signatures under a petition addressed to Metinvest holding magnat Rinat Achmetov, the Parliament of Ukraine, the Ministry of Regional Development, the State Inspectorate, and the Ministry of the Environment.
 In the petition, they require filters and gas analyzers on emission sources in local steel plants.
 Furthermore, they require following European standards for maximum allowable concentrations of toxic substances and improved working conditions for plant workers.

 "No protest alone can solve the difficult pollution problem in an industrial city," says Maxim Borodin, an activist and Mariupol's representative from the People's Force Party.
 "Only a permanent pressure on the factories will help and create conditions in which it will be cheaper to invest in technology modernization than to pay fines to state.
-We will go on together, look for solutions, we will not become passive, and sooner or later, the sky will be clean again above Mariupol," Borodin proclaims.
+We will go on together and look for solution; we will not become passive, and sooner or later, the sky will be clean again above Mariupol," Borodin proclaims.

 Other major centers of the Ukrainian heavy industry also fight the health-threatening impacts of metallurgical plants.
 Similar events like the one in Mariupol lith a hashtag #ЯХочуДихати (I want to breathe) were held in Zaporozhye and Kryvyi Rih on the very same day.